girder/large_image_wheels/README.md

 In order to find the built libraries, this modifies how libtiff, openslide_python, and pyvips load those libraries.
 The modification for libtiff is taken from a form of pylibtiff.
 The other libraries are patched in place.
 There is probably a better way to do this.

-For GDAL, some of the associated shared files aren't included.
-This could be handled as was done with mapnik.

 It could be useful to bundle executables with the Python packages so that commands like gdalinfo would be available.

 ## Example Use